SBA Paycheck Protection Program Loan Forgiveness Resource Center

 While First Tech is here to help, as the borrower, you’re responsible for understanding the program rules and if your loan qualifies for forgiveness.
 Loan forgiveness is not automatic.
 If you plan to seek forgiveness, for your convenience we request that you submit an online application through First Tech's online portal.

 How to apply for PPP loan forgiveness

 - We strongly encourage you to keep detailed records of how your business is using PPP funds.
 Clear documentation will help you through the loan forgiveness process.

-- If you applied for a PPP loan and received funding through First Tech, we'll provide the next steps for you soon on how to prepare the forgiveness application and provide supporting documentation.
+- If you applied for a PPP loan and received funding through First Tech, you may now complete the online forgiveness application and provide supporting documentation.

-- First Tech is preparing an online loan forgiveness application.
+- First Tech has created an online loan forgiveness application.
 This process will be similar to the application for the PPP loan so you will need to have all of your information/documentation handy to complete it.
 Your SBA Loan Number and TIN/EIN will be required to start the application for forgiveness.

 Preparing for loan forgiveness